No More Manual Tests? Evaluating and Improving ChatGPT for Unit Test Generation: Introduction

 Based on our results, we have the following main findings.
 On the bad side, we find that only a portion (24.8\%) of tests generated by \chatgpt{} can pass the execution and the remaining tests suffer from diverse correctness issues.
-In particular, 57.9\% \chatgpt -generated tests encounter compilation errors, such as using undefined symbols, violating type constraints, or accessing private fields; and 17.3\% tests are compilable but fail during execution, which mostly results from the incorrect assertions generated by \chatgpt{}.
+In particular, 57.9\% of \chatgpt -generated tests encounter compilation errors, such as using undefined symbols, violating type constraints, or accessing private fields; and 17.3\% of the tests are compilable but fail during execution, which mostly result from the incorrect assertions generated by \chatgpt{}.
 On the good side, we find the passing tests generated by \chatgpt{} actually resemble manually-written ones by achieving comparable coverage, readability, and sometimes even developers' preference compared to manually-written ones.
-Overall, our results indicate that \chatgpt -based test generation could be very promising if the correctness issues in the generated tests could be further addressed.
-To this end, we further distill two potential guidelines, \ie{} providing \chatgpt{} with deep knowledge about the code and helping \chatgpt{} better understand the intention of the focal method, so as to reduce the compilation errors and assertion errors, respectively.
+Overall, our results indicate that \chatgpt -based test generation could be very promising if the correctness issues in its generated tests could be further addressed.
+To this end, we further distill two potential guidelines, \ie{} providing \chatgpt{} with deep knowledge about the code and helping \chatgpt{} better understand the intention of the focal method, so as to reduce the compilation errors and assertion errors in its generated tests, respectively.

 \parabf{Technique.} Inspired by our findings above, we further propose \ourtool{}, a novel \chatgpt -based unit test generation approach, which leverages \chatgpt{} itself to improve the correctness of its generated tests. \ourtool{} includes an initial test generator and an iterative test refiner.
 The initial test generator decomposes the test generation task into two sub-tasks by (i) first leveraging \chatgpt{} to understand the focal method via the \textit{intention prompt} and (ii) then leveraging \chatgpt{} to generate a test for the focal method along with the generated intention via the \textit{generation prompt}.
 The iterative test refiner then iteratively fixes the compilation errors in the tests generated by the initial test generator, which follows a validate-and-fix paradigm to prompt \chatgpt{} based on the compilation error messages and additional code context.